 I remember on the first day at the place I could notice that there has been a recent physical fight.
 Stuff thrown, a broken lamp, shower curtain detached among other remnants.
 But that was none of my business.

 When the guy and I were alone he began indirectly talking about addiction.
-I later found out from him that the spoiled girlfriend has medical issues, so she chases painkillers by doctor shopping and that he wanted to help her.
-Knowing about my past and knowledge on the topic, he possibly thought of me as a healer.
+According to him, the “spoiled” girlfriend has medical issues and chases painkillers by doctor shopping, and that he wanted to “save” her.
+Knowing about my past and knowledge on the topic, he possibly thought of me as someone who could help.
 I did what I usually do by educating him on the matter, which he didn’t seem to know much about.
-I proceeded to share my own story and how sobering up needs to come from within; how you can never really force anyone to get clean.
+Then proceeded to share my own story and how sobering up needs to come from within; how you can never really force anyone to get clean.

-I also remember that on the second or third morning I woke up to the girl angrily storming out of the bedroom while carrying some stuff, leaving the house and slamming the door.
+Another memory is that on the second or third morning I woke up to the girl angrily storming out of the bedroom while carrying some stuff, leaving the house and slamming the door.
 Obviously the relationship was messy.
-Though I had seen a lot of this in my life so I simply ignored it.
-After all, they were not friends of mine.
+Though you have seen a whole lot of this drama in your life, you simply ignore it.
+After all, they were not actual friends of mine.

 Naturally I began feeling uneasy around those folks.
 I didn’t even know them, so if they were not peaceful I’d rather quit and the hell with that sofa bed I was crashing on.